-Israeli soldier convicted in killing of Palestinian man
+Israeli soldier convicted in killing of wounded Palestinian suspect

 Packed courtroom

-The three-member panel of military judges had to consider the motivation for the soldier's actions.
-Azaria's defense argued that he felt his life was in danger, while the prosecution contended that he was motivated by malice and vengeance.

-About 50 people packed Courtroom A inside the heavily guarded Ministry of Defense in Tel Aviv as they waited for the verdict to be read Wednesday.
+About 50 people packed Courtroom A inside the heavily guarded Ministry of Defense as they waited for the verdict to be read.

 On one side of the aisle sat Azaria's family.
 On the other side sat the media.
 Four members of the prosecution, dressed in uniform, waited across from four members of the Azaria's defense team, dressed in suits.